cneira/zcage/README.md

 * Check if a vnc port is already used by a bhyve branded zone.
 * Add boot order flag for bhyve zones.
 * Import docker images for lx zones.
-* Changes settings by json or yaml.
+* Check if ip is already in use by a zone.
+* Add tests